jbroadway/docs/docs/2023.1/studio/20232-early-access/watching-a-post.md

 # Watching a post

-You can watch any post a Creator has shared immersively in VR.
+You can watch any post a Creator has shared immersively in VR!

 **Step 1.** Press the **menu** button on either controller to open the **main menu**.
 Then, click on the **Dashboard** button and navigate to the **Browse** tab to view shared posts.